 The Immigration Advice Service is well-versed in helping applicants secure their Internship Permit into the State.
-Our dedicated and OISC-accredited immigration lawyers are fully equipped to advise you based on your personal circumstances – or can even fill out your application for you to maximise your chances of success.
+Our dedicated and OISC-accredited immigration consultants are fully equipped to advise you based on your personal circumstances – or can even fill out your application for you to maximise your chances of success.

 Contact us on (+353) 061 518 025 to find out more.

 The Internship Permit and Atypical Working Scheme application process